Understanding payment limits with Bizum: what merchants should know

 Bizum limits for businesses (vendors)

-For businesses accepting payments via Bizum for Businesses, the platform itself generally removes the strict limits on the number of transactions and the daily/monthly received amounts that apply to personal accounts.
+For businesses accepting payments via Bizum for Businesses, the platform itself generally removes the strict limits on the number of transactions and daily/monthly amounts received that apply to personal accounts (60 transactions per month, with a limit of €2,000 received per day).

-- Number of transactions received: Unlimited for in-person and online transactions
+● Number of transactions received: Unlimited

 Maximum amount per transaction with Bizum for the top Spanish banks